 The drink is undoubtedly nasty.
 If you want other options to go into labor, here are some of the alternatives.
 But it’s important to note they are not medically approved.

-Exercise: Anything that can get you worked up, such as long walks or climbing stairs, can be helpful.
-At 40 weeks, you will be worked up by the slightest movement!
+Anything that works you up, like long walks or climbing stairs, is helpful.
+At 40 weeks, the slightest movement can work you all up!

-Acupressure: To get your oxytocin levels to rise, acupressure is a great method.
-Acupuncture, too, can be considered.
+To get your oxytocin levels to rise, acupressure is a great method.
+You can also consider acupuncture.

 To Wrap Up